jhgille2/cs590_2023/e9/README.md

 # CS 590 Exercize 9

 To set up the environment, run this in the VCL.

+This should also work outside the VCL as long as conda and R are available and you're on linux (I've only tested on Ubuntu 20.04).
 ```bash
 # Download the repository
 git clone https://github.com/jhgille2/cs590_2023.git